tuukkaviitanen/cafe-now-app/README.md

 ### Animations

-Flutter is excellent choice for creating beautiful animations easily.
+Flutter is an excellent choice for creating beautiful animations easily.
+It offers many built-in animation features.
 This application uses [flutter_map_animations](https://pub.dev/packages/flutter_map_animations) plugin for animating the map movement and map markers. [scrollable_positioned_list](https://pub.dev/packages/scrollable_positioned_list) plugin is used to animate scrolling on the list of cafes.
 Flutter built-in [Hero animations](https://docs.flutter.dev/ui/animations/hero-animations) are used to animate the transition from map screen to details screen.

 ### Other notable use of plugins